mashazhigalova/video_summary_tool/README.md

 ## Features ✨

 - Process videos from YouTube URLs or local MP4 files
+- Process captions for Youtube videos with the possibility to choose a language
 - Generate concise summaries of video content
 - Create full transcriptions
 - Support for multiple languages (English, Dutch, Russian)